Adult Guardianship & Conservatorship in Georgia

 - Notice: After filing, the probate court will send notices to interested parties, including other family members and the Proposed Ward himself/herself.
 The Proposed Ward will receive a copy of the petition.
 The Proposed Ward will also receive a notice from the probate court that they have the right to an attorney during probate proceedings.
 The Proposed Ward can hire independent counsel or the probate court will appoint counsel on their behalf.

 - Evaluation: A physician, psychologist, or licensed clinical social worker (LCSW) is required to evaluate the decision-making capacity of the Proposed Ward.
 This independent evaluation seeks to protect the best interests of the incapacitated adult and to ascertain the degree to which the guardian or conservator should exercise decision-making authority over the Proposed Ward.

-- Bond: For the appointment of a conservator, the conservator must post bond before being appointed.
+- Bond: For the appointment of a conservator, the conservator may post bond before being appointed.
 In other words, the conservator must put forward some of their own money as a security deposit to make sure that they don’t steal or mismanage any of the assets of the Proposed Ward.
 The probate court will determine the amount of the bond based on the total size of the assets/property.

 - Ongoing Reporting: After appointment, the guardian or conservator must comply with ongoing reporting obligations.
 By law, the guardian must file annual Personal Status Reports and the conservator must file both Inventory and Asset Management Plans and Annual Returns.